aryasmol/docs/getting-started.md

         # Start the processing loop
         await session.start()

-        # Wait for the session to finish
+        # Keep the session alive
         await session.wait_until_complete()

     if __name__ == "__main__":
-        # Create and run the server
         app = AtomsApp(setup_handler=on_start)
         app.run()
     ```

+    > **Why do I need a server?**
+    > Unlike a simple script that runs once and exits, conversational agents need to maintain a connection. `server.py` starts a **WebSocket server** that handles real-time, bidirectional audio or text streams.
+This enables your agent to listen and speak simultaneously (interruptibility) and maintain state across a long conversation.
   </Step>
 </Steps>

 ## 3. Initialize & Go Live

-Before you can chat, you must link your code to an Atoms agent and make it live on the platform.
+To make your agent accessible to the world (or your frontend), deploy it to the Atoms platform.

 <Steps>
   <Step title="Initialize">
-    Link your directory to an agent.
+    Link your directory to a project.
     ```bash
     smallestai agent init
     ```
   </Step>

   <Step title="Deploy">
-    Deploy the agent to atoms infra.
+    Push your code to the cloud.
     ```bash
     smallestai agent deploy
     ```
   </Step>

   <Step title="Make Live">
-    Promote your build to serve traffic.
     1. Run `smallestai agent builds`
-    2. Select your new build
+    2. Select your latest build and choose **Make Live**
-    3. Choose **Make Live**
   </Step>
 </Steps>

-## 4. Run It
+## 4. Run Locally

-The Atoms CLI is used for management (deploy, auth), but to run your agent locally, you execute the server file directly.
+You can also run your agent locally for testing.

 ```bash
 python server.py
 ```

-You should see logs indicating the server is running on `http://0.0.0.0:8080`.
+This starts the WebSocket server on `http://0.0.0.0:8080`.

-## 5. Test It
+## 5. Chat

-You can now connect to your agent using the CLI chat tool.
+Use the CLI to chat with your running agent.

 ```bash
 smallestai agent chat